vitamin d Overview Information

 - Other conditions.

-VITAMIN D Side Effects & Safety
+vitamin d Side Effects & Safety

-Taking vitamin D for long periods of time in doses higher than 4000 units per day is POSSIBLY UNSAFE and may cause excessively high levels of calcium in the blood.
+Taking vitamin D for long periods of time in doses higher than 4000 units daily is POSSIBLY UNSAFE and may cause excessively high levels of calcium in the blood.
 However, much higher doses are often needed for the short-term treatment of vitamin D deficiency.
 This type of treatment should be done under the supervision of a healthcare provider.